How can I reinvigorate team meetings, so they are dynamic and productive?

 At the heart of the Thinking Environment is what Nancy Kline has described (and the title of her book published in 2020) as The Promise That Changes Everything…I Won’t Interrupt You”.

-This simple yet profound commitment, this promise, is what can free up a thinker to respond to the agenda question with their best thinking.
-When we know that the meeting is set up so that everyone will have an equal opportunity to contribute, when we know we won’t be interrupted when it is our turn to speak, when we know others are listening with interes, it can free us to think with confidence and creativity.
-Creating that feeling of ease, of encouragement, of equality for people in an online meeting is powerful.
-As team members learn to listen to each other with interest , not listening “to reply”, and as they promise not to interrupt, the feeling of “connection” can be restored.
+This simple yet profound commitment, this promise, is what frees people up to respond to the agenda question with their best thinking.
+When you know that a meeting is set up so that everyone will have an equal opportunity to contribute, when you know you won’t be interrupted when it’s your turn to speak, when you know others are listening with interest, you’ll find you can think with greater confidence, you can think more creatively.

-What difference can a Thinking Environment approach make to your team, for your team?
+What difference can a Thinking Environment approach make for your team?

-When you create a thinking environment, where everyone’s thinking matters, you can gather knowledge, expertise and information from everyone on the team, which can help you and the team make better decisions.
+When you create a thinking environment, where everyone’s thinking matters, you can gather knowledge, expertise and information from everyone, and this will help you and the team make better decisions.

 You may hear contributions that you hadn’t anticipated, that could spark ideas or new solutions.
 As everyone listens to different ideas and opinions, it can shift perspectives and build the capacity to collaborate and innovate.
 It can build adaptability and accountability.

 The conditions of a Thinking Environment help create a place where people encourage and appreciate each other.
-Learning new ways to interact with colleagues, and un-learning unhelpful behaviours, can transform how people relate to each other.
-The Thinking Environment encourages a way of interacting that builds trust among team members and can lead to a psychologically safe working environment where people are more likely to make suggestions or to take risks.
-It can build a work environment where people have the courage to speak up, to identify risks.
-It can help you avoid the danger of group-think.
+Learning new ways to interact with colleagues, and un-learning unhelpful behaviours, transforms how people relate to each other.
+This environment builds trust among team members and leads to a psychologically safe space where people are more likely to make suggestions or to take risks.
+It can build a work environment where people have the courage to speak up, it can help you avoid the danger of group-think.

-Using this approach can help a team create a space that feels safe and non-judgemental, and where people can feel energised, enthusiastic, and empowered; they can come up with new ideas, they can go to the edge of their thinking and light the spark of innovation.
+Using this approach creates a space that feels safe, that is non-judgemental, where people can feel energised, enthusiastic, and empowered.
+They can come up with new ideas, they can go to the edge of their thinking.

 A thinking environment is a place where innovation can flourish.